notnyt/beaglebone/examples/procedural.md

 ```

 #### Waiting for Threshold in the Background
-To avoid blocking while waiting for a voltage threshold to be crossed, the method **#run_on_threshold** will run a callback every time the specified change is detected.
+To avoid blocking while waiting for a voltage threshold to be crossed, the method **AIN.run_on_threshold** will run a callback every time the specified change is detected.
 This method will spawn a new thread and wait for change in the background.
-The method **#run_once_on_threshold** is a convenience method to only be triggered once.
+The method **AIN.run_once_on_threshold** is a convenience method to only be triggered once.
 Only one of these threads may be active per pin.

 This example waits for voltage change in the background and outputs information when the specified threshold is crossed.